Vargron/freediceroller/readme.txt

 2. add google ads /amazon affiliate link so I don't have to burn money to host it-awaiting first deployment

-3. about us section with my and franz's information
+3. about us section with my and franz's information-- mine is done, need franz's

 mabey features: